+Although the Company has security measures implemented, cyber-attacks and threats against us and our third-party providers continue to evolve and are often not recognized until such attacks are launched against a potential target.
 A successful cybersecurity attack or other data security incident could result in the misappropriation and/or loss of confidential or personal information, create system interruptions, or deploy malicious software that attacks our systems.
 It is possible that a cybersecurity attack might not be noticed for some period of time.
-The occurrence of a cybersecurity attack or incident could result in business interruptions from the disruption of our information technology systems, or negative publicity resulting in reputational damage with our customers, shareholders and other stakeholders and/or increased costs to prevent, respond to or mitigate cybersecurity events.
-In addition, the unauthorized dissemination of sensitive personal information or proprietary or confidential information could expose us or other third parties to regulatory fines or penalties, litigation and potential liability, or otherwise harm our business.
+There can be no assurance that the Company or its third-party providers can anticipate all future attacks, viruses or intrusions, implement adequate preventative measures, nor remediate any security vulnerabilities.
+Such breaches could expose our or our third-party providers' IT systems to attack, which could result in disruption of our business, and compromise our customers' confidential information, result in litigation and potential liability for the Company, government investigation, significant damage to our reputation or otherwise adversely affect our business.
+In addition, the unauthorized dissemination of sensitive personal information or proprietary or confidential information could expose us or other third-parties to regulatory fines or penalties, litigation and potential liability, or otherwise harm our business.
+Any mitigation or remediation efforts that we undertake may require expenditures of significant resources and the diversion of the attention of management.